Recovery & Collection Policy

 Repaid: Loans marked as "Repaid" indicate that the borrower has covered all outstanding dues.
 Some loans marked as "Repaid" may be subject to lawyers’ success fees, which means that the actual amount received by the investor will be less than the initial expected amount (see Legal Action below).

 If internal collection efforts do not yield results, liwwa transfers the case to a specialized legal firm for legal action.
 All legal fees will be passed on to the borrower where possible.
 Furthermore, liwwa covers the outstanding costs of retaining a lawyer and applicable court fees.
 However, legal firms typically charge 7.50% - 10.00% of collected payments as success fees.
 Therefore, loans recovered through legal action are remitted to investors net of success fees.

 In certain rare cases, where the borrower has demonstrated significant business interruptions, the Collections Committee may agree to restructure a loan based on a new payment schedule.
-Loans that have been restructured after missing one or more payments can return to "Current" status after making 6 consecutive on-time payments of their restructured schedule.
-While loans are typically restructured after the borrower has missed one or more payments, loans can also be restructured without any payments being late.
+Loans that have been restructured after missing three or more payments can return to "Current" status after making 3 consecutive on-time payments of their restructured schedule.
+While loans are typically restructured after the borrower has missed three or more payments, loans can also be restructured without three payments being late.
 In this case, the loan will remain in the "Current" status after restructuring, as long as the borrower continues to pay on-time according to the new schedule.

 liwwa's Collections Committee conducts write offs on a quarterly basis.
 A write-off is a conservative measure, taken only when a loan is showing no progress in its recovery prospects.
 In all cases, no loan may be written off unless a full effort has been made to recover its balance as per the company's Collection Process and Policy.
 Even after a write-off, liwwa continues to pursue relevant legal and collections action to recover the loan's balance.